-Last time, I left off on some important questions that have been percolating for the last year and a half, there in the back of my mind but not fully formed, the answers unreachable because the questions were foggy.
-These thoughts surrounded my lack of self-worth, something that if I thought about for longer than 10 seconds I could have said was lacking, but I was denying.
-It wasn’t until recently, when I was reading Brené Brown’s truly touching and mindset-shifting book, “The Gifts of Imperfection: Let Go of Who You Think You Should Be and Embrace Who You Are”, that those other questions came bubbling back to the surface of my consciousness, much more formed now and ready to be answered.
+Last time, I left off on some important questions that had been percolating for the year and a half before this, there in the back of my mind but not fully formed, the answers unreachable because the questions were foggy.
+These thoughts surrounded my lack of self-worth, something that if I thought about for longer than 10 seconds I could have said was lacking, but I was in denial.
+It wasn’t until I was reading Brené Brown’s truly touching and mindset-shifting book, “The Gifts of Imperfection: Let Go of Who You Think You Should Be and Embrace Who You Are”, that those questions came bubbling back to the surface of my consciousness, much more formed now and ready to be answered.
 I was ready too.

 It goes deeper than forgetting to take care of our own needs because we are so focused on others; it’s about feeling like we don’t deserve to have our needs met as much as the next person, as much as the people whom we care for.
 Somewhere along the way, without realizing it, we start to feel like we don’t deserve love, caring, and support in the same way and the same volume that we give it out.

-The pervasiveness of this feeling began revealing itself to me, and I started to see the ways it has shaped how I have behaved for much of my life, and it was at this point that I started to connect the dots.
+The pervasiveness of this feeling began revealing itself to me, and I started to see the ways it has shaped how I have behaved for much of my life.
+It was at this point that I started to connect the dots.
 It dawned on me that things throughout my life had fed this feeling.
 The full impact of the comments of that mean girl in Grade 7 was a surprising one.
-I thought it was ancient history with no lasting effect; now I see that it was one of the first times I was made to feel like I didn’t belong just for being who I was, which was apparently “annoying”.
+I thought it was ancient history with no lasting effect; now I see that it was one of the first times I was made to feel like I didn’t belong just for being who I was, a person who was apparently “annoying”.

 My first serious boyfriend breaking up with me because he just wasn’t happy with me anymore.
 He couldn’t give me any reasons for why he wasn’t, so I internalized it and blamed myself.
 I must not have been good enough, perfect enough, otherwise he would have stayed.

 Remember that past relationship where it was reinforced in me that my physical attractiveness was my most important attribute?
-For the first time I noticed the scars that it had left, ones that I had subconsciously chosen not to look at before.
-In his words, how I looked was a reflection of him (yes, he actually said that to me), so I thought that I needed to fit his image of “perfect” all the time or he would leave me too.
-I lost myself there, for a long time.
-This was one comment, one time, and I’m sure he didn’t realize the impact it had, but as I’ve said before, it doesn’t take much to wound a person.
+For the first time, I noticed the scars that it had left, ones that I had subconsciously chosen not to look at before.
+In his words, how I looked was a reflection on him (yes, he actually said that to me), so I thought that I needed to fit his image of “perfect” all the time or he would leave me too.
+This was one comment among others that I’m sure he didn’t realize the impact of, but as I’ve said before, it doesn’t take much to wound a person, and I lost myself there, for a long time.

 I recognized that my entire history had led me to this realization.
 It was like puzzle pieces clicking into place until finally I could see the full image.

 The last piece of the puzzle was that excitement that I mentioned feeling at the thought of getting sick with something terrible, for years before I was diagnosed.
 Once that final piece found its home, the most profound realization dawned on me: I had felt excitement at that prospect because if I were in that situation, I would be able to receive love and support AND feel worthy of it.
-That is what I was excited for, the prospect of a situation where I would feel worthy of love and support and wouldn’t feel guilty about receiving it; where I wouldn’t have to worry that someone was judging me for the attention and love I was receiving, and where I therefore wouldn’t have to feel ashamed about receiving all of it, because who the hell judges a cancer patient?
+That is what I was excited for, the possibility of a situation where I would feel worthy of love and support and wouldn’t feel guilty about receiving it, where I wouldn’t have to worry that someone was judging me for the attention and love I was receiving, and where I therefore wouldn’t have to feel ashamed about receiving all of it.
+Because who would judge a cancer patient??
 It felt like the only time it would ever be safe to receive that level of love and caring.

 I realized that for me, love and support was linked in my mind to “attention” and that seeking attention was a bad thing, a thing other people would find annoying.
 Love and shame had somehow become locked together in my mind.

 I thought I believed myself worthy of love.
 I’m lucky to have lots of people who love me and support me, but I never realized that there was a part of me that didn’t feel worthy of that love, that felt like I needed to work for it, to be perfect, to make everyone happy so that they would love me at all instead of believing that they would love me no matter what.
-It was like a literal slap in the face when I realized I believe that part of the spiritual reason I got sick was so that not only would people around me “have” to show me love and support, but so that I could justify receiving that love and support without feeling guilty, so that I could feel like I deserved that treatment and didn’t need to feel ashamed of it or judged.
-The lesson I needed to learn from this experience is that none of that is true.
+It was like a literal slap in the face when I realized that part of the spiritual aspect to me getting sick was because I believed that people around me would then “have” to show me love and support, because I couldn’t trust that they always would even without a crisis.
+And not only this, but also so that I could justify receiving that love and support without feeling guilty, so that I could feel like I deserved it and didn’t need to feel ashamed of it or judged for it.
+The lesson I needed to learn from this part of my cancer experience is that none of that is true.